-Yes it is if you want your source reconstruction to be as accurate as possible.
-Important is to realise that there are different types of errors: You can have random errors in each electrode location.
+Yes, it is if you want your source reconstruction to be as accurate as possible.
+Important is to realize that there are different types of errors: You can have random errors in each electrode location.
 Assuming that you use a non-linear dipole fit method for source localization, you will get an increase in your residual variance.
 The fitted source location does not have to be wrong.
 You can also have a systematic misalignment of all your electrodes with respect to the volume conduction model of the head.
 That will result in a systematic mislocalization of your sources.
 So the latter error should be a bigger concern to you than the first error.